 Parents have begun to feel this way due to the overcrowded classes in elementary school and junior high.
 In this environment, school teachers cannot give each student the help it deserves and needs...

 Decreasing grades and frustration that could eventually lead to dropping out school which causes many issues such as social exclusion.

 Find out how supplemental instruction from private tutors can help with student success!

 Academic Support: Until What Age Should Parents Help With Homework?

-Whether your child is primary, secondary or even college student it is normal for parents to want to assist their children with their schooling.
+Whether your child is elementary school, junior high, high school or even a college student, it is normal for parents to want to assist their children with their schooling.

 Therefore, it is of the utmost importance to make the student feel that he is not alone.

 This is a crucial period for the student's future learning.
 The goal is to make studying fun and engaging and for that, there is no one better suited than the child's own Mum and Dad!

 If you have the time and are available, help your little one with preparing for exams, reviewing homework and oral presentations.